-May to me is “Mothering Month”; of course Mothers Day falls in May, but it is also my own mama’s birthday.
-While the special day may have come and gone, I’m always looking at unique gift ideas to give to the special ladies in my life.
+May to me is “Mothering Month”; Mothers Day of course, falls in May as well as my own mama’s birthday.
+While Mums special day may have come and gone, I’m always looking at unique gift ideas to give to the special ladies in my life.
 There’s something special about a homemade gift to me, the time and effort that goes into it and the fact that it was made just for you, it’s my favourite type of gift to give (and receive).
 Having two young kids to jump in and help with the crafting is just the cherry on top!

 Here are 3 quick and easy DIY gift ideas to use for your next gift – ALL are kid friendly, in fact my boys did 70% of these and all take no longer than 5 minutes (apart from the drying process).